ckeditor/ckeditor5/tests/manual/abbreviation-level-3.md

 	Read more about the {@link framework/guides/deep-dive/conversion/downcast conversion in the editor}.
 </info-box>

-We'll need to convert the model abbreviation attribute into an HTML element in the view (downcast) and vice versa (upcast) with the use of our conversion helpers(`attributeToElement()` and `elementToAttribute()`).
+We will need to convert the model abbreviation attribute into an HTML element in the view (downcast) and vice versa (upcast) with the use of our conversion helpers(`attributeToElement()` and `elementToAttribute()`).
 We just need to define what the model and the view is supposed to look like in both conversions.

 Getting the title is a little bit tricky.
-In upcast conversion, we'll need a simple callback function to get the title attribute of the `<abbr>` element.
-In downcast conversion, we'll need to use our `conversionApi` to get the title stored as a model attribute value.
+In upcast conversion, we will need a simple callback function to get the title attribute of the `<abbr>` element.
+In downcast conversion, we will need to use our `conversionApi` to get the title stored as a model attribute value.

 ```js
 // abbreviation/abbreviationediting.js